 iii.
 Depreciation

-Depreciation is calculated on cost of items of property, plant and equipment less their estimated residual values over their estimated useful lives using the written down value method, and is recognised in the statement of profit and loss.
+Depreciation is calculated on cost of items of property, plant and equipment less their estimated residual values over their estimated useful lives using the written down value method, and is recognized in the statement of profit and loss.
 Freehold land is not depreciated.

 The estimated useful lives of items of property, plant and equipment for the current and comparative periods are as follows: